Iuheii/malabar/specs/malabar-protocol.md

 # 0. Preface

-This document specifies the Malabar protocol, a decentralized, low-latency communication protocol for use in the Ethereum ecosystem.
+This document specifies the Malabar protocol: a decentralized, low-latency communication protocol for use in the Ethereum ecosystem.

 ## 0.1.
 Key Words